 The remnants of winter are packed into your gutter.
-Probably leaves, probably shingle particles, and probably some runaway baseball or foreign object.
-If the rainy season comes and your gutters are already occupied, you’ll likely experience some damage to caulk, windows, and wood on the rest of your house.
-If you’re not one for using your hands to clean out your gutters, consult our top 5 list of handy tools for gutter cleaning.
+Probably leaves, probably shingle particles, and probably some runaway baseballs or foreign objects.
+The rainy season is here, and if your gutters are already occupied, you’re likely beginning to experience water damage to your home’s caulk, windows, and wood.
+If you’re not one for using your hands to clean out the gutters, consult this top 5 list of gutter cleaning tools to get the job done…

 1. Pressure Washer Attachment - Not everyone has a go to pressure washer for those sticky situations.
 This hose attachment will help funnel water to its maximum pressure so you can snake out some tougher jams.